-The carrying amounts of other receivables (excluding GST receivables), cash and cash equivalents and other payables (excluding GST payables) are reasonable approximation of fair values due to their short-term nature.
+The carrying amounts of other receivables (excluding GST receivables), cash and cash equivalents and other payables and amount due from related company are reasonable approximation of fair values due to their short-term nature.

-17. Fair value of assets and liabilities (cont'd)
+18. Fair value of assets and liabilities (cont'd)